mgavish/Fake-News-Challenge-NLP/ReadMe.md

 # Introduction

 This project is based off the first part of the [Fake News Challenge](http://www.fakenewschallenge.org/)(FNC-1) where the goal is "to explore how AI...might be able to combat the fake news problem."
-Identifying fake news is complex task that can be broken down into a few steps, with a potential first being the comparison of topics or, more precisely, **stance detection**, across myriad news organizations.
-The goal of this project is to classify the relationship between a body of text with a headline as agree, disagree, discuss or unrelated.
+Identifying fake news is a complex task that can be broken down into a few steps, with a potential first being the comparison of topics or, more precisely, **stance detection**, across myriad news organizations.
+The goal of this project is to classify the relationship between a body of text with a headline as agree, *disagree, discuss or unrelated*.

+As we are working with string data, there is a lot of **pre-processing** and **feature engineering** to do.

+# Data Preprocessing

+- removing punctuation
+- lower casing all text
+- removing stop words
+- tokenizing
+- stemming
+- creating n-grams

-# Modeling
+# Feature Engineering

-The **preprocessing** work here includes the removal of punctuation, lower casing all text, the removal of stop words (as the goal is classification), tokenizing and stemming.

-**Feature engineering is inclusive of:**
  - basic n_gram count ratios
- - TF-IDF
+ - TF-IDF vectorization
  - SVD
  - word embeddings with Word2Vec using the [Google News Corpus pre-trained weights](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit)
  - sentiment features to assign polarity, using [nltk Sentiment Analyzer](https://www.nltk.org/_modules/nltk/sentiment/vader.html) with [VaderSentiment](https://github.com/mgavish/vaderSentiment)

-**Classification** is completed with XGBoost (Gradient Boosting) and a CNN.
+# Modeling

+Completed models include:

+- Adaboost
+- Gradient Boosing
+- LSTM Deep Learning

 # Dependancies